 Learning guitar playing would never be complete without knowing how to play the blues genre.
 With the increasing list of genres, blues has proven itself as a popular genre that is definitely worth your attention, especially if you are a guitarist.

-To help you off in your task of familiarizing yourself with blues, this article includes the list of 5 blues guitar songs to learn from scratch.
-The reason why this list is created is to provide the readers first hand experience on how blues feel.
+To help you off in your task of familiarizing yourself with blues, this article includes a list of 5 blues guitar songs to learn from scratch.
+The reason why this list is created is to provide the readers first hand experience of how blues feel.

 You might be asking, ‘Why from scratch?’
 The primary reason here is the way blues songs are.
 It would be very unlikely for you to learn from hearing a blues song without mimicking its sound scratch.

 Besides, it will also help you enhance your creativity.
-You might be even doing your own version for the even one of the 5 blues guitar songs to learn.
-Everything is indeed depended upon each other, so it would be better for you to make the most out of your blues experience here.
+You might be even doing your own version of the 5 blues guitar songs you are going to learn.
+Everything is indeed dependent upon each other, so it would be better for you to make the most out of your blues experience here.
 The list is as follows:

 To start the list, it would be noteworthy for you to hear this Albert King song.
 Aside from his ability to string in notes that highlight his message, Albert King also promoted creativity.